GazaliAhmad/GazaliAhmad/README.md

 # Hi, I’m Gazali Ahmad

-I am a Systems Analyst working at the intersection of data analysis, systems thinking, and operational reality, particularly in contexts where decisions must hold up under constraint, scrutiny, and imperfect data.
+I am a Systems Analyst working at the intersection of data analysis, systems thinking, and operational reality, particularly in contexts where decisions must hold up under constraint, scrutiny, and imperfect data (e.g. healthcare, public systems, and regulated environments).

 My focus is not on maximizing metrics in isolation, but on reducing decision risk when data is noisy, limited, or produced by complex real-world systems.
 I am especially interested in situations where a statistically “better” model can create false confidence and lead to fragile or misleading outcomes.